Sexually Transmitted and Bloodborne Pathogens Infection Rates in PEI

 What are we doing?

-- STI and STBBI testing at physician and nurse practitioner offices and at Health PEI Sexual Health Clinic
+• STI and STBBI testing at physician and nurse practitioner offices and at Health PEI Sexual Health Clinic, Options and reproductive Services (SHORS)

-- Prevention is provided with coverage for HIV Pre exposure prophylaxis (PrEP) through the HIV program, and the needle exchange program provides clean supplies for drug use to help prevent transmission of Hepatitis C
+• the needle exchange program provides clean supplies for drug use to help prevent transmission of Hepatitis C, and

 i Public Health Agency of Canada.
 Survey of the impact of COVID-19 on the ability to provide STBBI prevention, testing and treatment including harm reduction services in Canada.
 PHAC.
 2021.